ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 Minting is the process in which new ether gets created on the Ethereum ledger.
 The underlying Ethereum protocol creates the new ether, and it is not possible for a user to create ether.

-Ether is minted when a miner creates a block on the Ethereum blockchain.
-As an incentive to miners, the protocol grants a reward in each block, incrementing the balance of an address set by the block's miner.
+Ether is minted when a new block is created on the Ethereum blockchain.
+As an incentive to build blocks, the protocol grants a reward in each block, incrementing the balance of an address set by the block producer.
 The block reward has changed over time, and today it is 2 ETH per block.
+After the merge issuance to each validator depends upon the amount of ether they have staked and their performance.

 ## Burning ether {#burning-ether}